 Projections describing estimated acquisition, renovation and conversion costs are attached hereto as part of Exhibit "B".
-Pursuant to such projections the estimated cost of construction is approximately \$1,800,000.
+Pursuant to such projections the estimated cost of construction is approximately \$15.202.000.

-Arizona First Development LLC will coordinate construction and renovation items and intends to enter into contracts with licensed sub-contractors on behalf of the Company.
-No fees are paid, other than an administrative fee, interest in the Company, a construction management fee, and a real estate commission upon acquisition will be paid to the Members or their affiliates for such service.
+Arizona First Development, LLC will coordinate construction and renovation items and intends to enter into contracts with licensed sub-contractors on behalf of the Company.
+No fees other than its interest in the Company, a construction management fee and a real estate commission upon acquisition will be paid to the Members or their affiliates for such service.